WellthCare

 • Legal Importation: It is generally illegal to import prescription drugs into the United States for personal use, with very narrow exceptions enforced by FDA and Customs.
 Shipments can be seized at the border.

 • Voided Warranty & Coverage: If you experience an adverse reaction from a non-FDA-approved drug, your health plan may deny coverage for the resulting treatment.
-You may also lose manufacturer support or co-pay assistance for that drug.
+You could also lose manufacturer support or co-pay assistance for that drug.

 A Modern, Aligned Alternative: Integrated Pharmacy Ecosystems